r-wambui/Agro-detect-model/docs/index.md

 PyTorch [nn](https://pytorch.org/docs/stable/nn.html) module is used to build models.

-When creating CNN, understanding the output dimensions after every connvolutional and pooling layers is important.
+When creating CNN, understanding the output dimensions after every convolutional and pooling layer is important.

 #### Calculate output dimensions
-This is the formula to calculate dimensions through convolutional layer
+This is the formula to calculate dimensions through a convolutional layer

 <img src="https://latex.codecogs.com/gif.latex?O=(\frac{W-K+2P}{S}+1)">

 Where;

-    O - The ouptut height/width
+    O - The output height/width
     W - The input height/width
     K - The kernel size
     P - Padding